 Additionally, the Agency for Toxic Substances and Disease Registry (ATSDR) is collaborating with the Pennsylvania Department of Health (PADOH) to conduct a public health evaluation of the environmental data for the Norwood community, which will include some consideration of the available statistics on cancers for the area.
 All cancers diagnosed in Pennsylvania are required to be reported to the state’s cancer registry.
 For the PADOH and ATSDR review for the Norwood community, the Agencies will be focusing on the cancer information for people who were residents in the Norwood area at the time of their cancer diagnosis.

 The complex nature of cancer makes it challenging to establish a connection between cancers or other illnesses and environmental exposures.
-PADOH and ATSDR will share what they are able to evaluate on the public health side for the Norwood site in a public report during the first quarter of 2022.
+PADOH and ATSDR will share results on the public health side for the Norwood site in a public report during the first quarter of 2022.
 Please see PADOH's December 2021 Norwood Health Assessment Report Status Update for more information.